The Code Market

 Fundraising by Token Sale

 Codum token, which are based on EOS and issued for sale and reserved, are equal in value and utility, and do not represent any equity in codum or codum.io organization or community.
-The sole and only purpose of codum token is the utility in post-launch codum community network ecosystem, to be used for codum platform services (git and project management operations) and software licensing smart contracts.
+The sole and only purpose of the CODUM token is the utility in post-launch codum community network ecosystem, to be used for codum platform services inclduing software licensing and developer sourcing.

 This token sale section is subject to change without prior notice until the version 3.0 of this Whitepaper is released, where codum will have clearly defined financial plan and will start the token sale process.
 No change to token distribution scheme is allowed once at least one codum token is sold, and thus such distribution will be hardcoded into the sale and distribution smart contracts.
 However, total token hard cap, soft cap, sale total token amounts are set in stone and will not be subject to change in case we will need to execute the token sale event.